Vibrations

 "Thirteenth.
 The atomolic substance is what is termed the

-all celestial and terrestrial forces.
-This is the liquid ether
+for all celestial and terrestrial forces.
+This is the liquid

-atomolinus); the subdivision of matter from this point is
+(singular atomolinus); the subdivision of matter from this

-beyond man's power, as at this point it escapes all control of
+point is beyond man's power, as at this point it escapes all

-apparatus, passing through glass and hardened steel as a
+control of apparatus, passing through glass and hardened

-luminous flame without heat, which is hardly seen before it
+steel as a luminous flame without heat, which is hardly seen

 "Sixteenth.
 This again, from previous analysis, is made up